-Chartered Physiotherapist, Caitriona Newham discusses the potential rehabilitation process for individual who have the disorder, Bell’s Palsy, which is also known as Facial Weakness.
+Chartered Physiotherapist, Caitriona Newham discusses the potential rehabilitation process for individuals who have the disorder Bell’s Palsy, which is also known as Facial Weakness.

 What Is Bell’s Palsy?

 Bell’s Palsy is a fairly common disorder that affects nerves and muscles in the face causing paralysis or drooping of one side of the face.It affects patients of any age and either gender.
 The symptoms arise following irritation to the facial nerve (7th cranial nerve) that supplies the muscles of the face.
 These include the muscles that raise your eyebrows, close your eyes, wrinkle your nose, help your smile and to open and close your mouth.
 The nerve also supplies the sensation to the front of the tongue, the sweat glands of the face and the tear ducts of the eye.